pkt-cash/pkt-docs/README.md

 This is the documentation for the PKT project.
 When you push to this repository, github will build the documentation.

+## Editing

+To edit the documentation, edit the markdown files inside of the `/docs` subdirectory.

+## Building

 To test the documentation before submitting your pull request, run:

 ```bash